-One of the best features of FabFilter Timeless 2 is undoubtedly the ability to set up modulation connections with drag-and-drop.
+One of the best features in FabFilter Volcano 3 is the way you set up modulation connections with drag-and-drop.
 There is no need to search through long drop-down menus containing dozens of sources and targets or to find your way in cluttered and obscure matrix views.
-This simple method of making modulation connections makes sound designing become fun, easy and, above all: fast.
+This simple method of making modulation connections makes sound design fun, easy and, above all: fast.
 So how does it work?

 Grab a source...

 ... and drop it.

 |First, grab the source drag button that you would like to use as a modulation signal, for example XLFO 1.
 The moment you click on the source drag button, the interface dims and all modulation targets are highlighted.||

 The moment you start dragging, you will see a line from the source drag button to the icon that you are dragging.
 If you hover the mouse over the bands in the display or source selection buttons they will automatically be activated.
 The line will snap to any available modulation target.

 |Now drop the icon on the highlighted target of the parameter that you would like to modulate, for example the Filter Frequency knob.
 That's all there is to it!|